water fasting: the benefits of a 5 days fast are real

 • 2 hours before 120 hours, I took a 500mg Magnesium Glycinate supplement.

-• 45 minutes before, I had 500ml of water, salt, and ceylon cinnamon (helps control cortisol levels as well as the insulin spike from the upcoming meal).
+• 45 minutes before, I had 500ml of water, salt, and Ceylon cinnamon (which helps control cortisol levels as well as the insulin spike from the upcoming meal).

 • First bite: Seaweed Snacks (for iodine replenishment) and it tasted fucking amazing!